akhoshrozeh/khoshrozeh.com/content/post/rootme-writeup.md

 And there it is: root.txt.
 The flag is **THM{pr1v1l3g3_3sc4l4t10n}**.
 And the room is complete!

 ### Conclusion
+Takeaways:
+- Ensure proper access controls on web pages!
+Hidden directories can be easy to find; don't rely on [security by obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity).
+- Ensure thorough filtering for file uploads!
+You can refer to the [OWASP cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html) for different techniques to prevent attacks and fix vulnerabilities.
+- Be careful when setting the SUID bit.
+Always think about how a malicious user could exploit this.
+Make sure you know what a binary/file's capabilities are before giving users privileged access when running it.
+GTFObins is a great resource for this.

 This was a very straightforward CTF and took me a little less than an hour to solve.
 The biggest issue I had was my slow and unreliable network was caused a lot of delay for me.
 Although the room was pretty simple it was still enjoyable and also I think was a good warmup for getting back into my pentesting tools.
 I’m definitely looking forward to more challenging CTFs!